Kinsley, West Yorkshire

 Kinsley is a village in the civil parish of Hemsworth, and the City of Wakefield district of West Yorkshire, England.

 Kinsley is a rural, ex-mining village.
 Its neighbouring villages are Fitzwilliam to the north, to which it is conjoined, and Hemsworth to the south-east.

-The village is on the B6273 Wakefield Road, and approximately 8 mi from Wakefield to the north-west and a similar distance from the towns of Pontefract and Castleford to the north.
+The village is on the B6273 Wakefield Road, and approximately 8 mi from Wakefield to the north-west, 6 mi to Pontefract to the north and 8 mi to Barnsley to the south-west.
 The M1 motorway is 8 mi to the west, and the M62, 6 mi to the north.
-A railway station at Fitzwilliam gives access to Wakefield, Leeds, Doncaster and Sheffield.
+A railway station at Fitzwilliam gives access to Wakefield, Leeds, Doncaster, Meadowhall Interchange and Sheffield.

 History

+Historically Kinsley is part of the West Riding of Yorkshire in the Wapentake of Staincross.
+The Wapentake almost corresponds with the current Barnsley Metropolitan Area, although a few settlements and townships within the Staincross Wapentake such as Kinsley were put outside the Metropolitan Borough of Barnsley and now lie within the current West Yorkshire Metropolitan Area since April 1974.

 The village is probably best known for the Kinsley evictions of 15 August 1905, when 25 families were evicted from their homes by police during a strike at Hemsworth Colliery.
 They were made temporarily homeless, and eventually set up camp at Outwood Hall farm in Outwood, West Yorkshire.